Sold: Most Expensive New England Estate at $100 Million With Prohibition-Era Whiskey in the Cellar

 According to The Real Deal, prohibition-era whiskey still graces its cellar.
 I mean, how incredible is that?

-If this sale goes through, residents will enter The Great Island over a narrow bridge that crosses the Long Island Sound onto this pristine 60 acres with a mile of unfettered access to the Connecticut shoreline.
+Boston Magazine says tis residents-only 60-acre park on The Great Island will be easily accessible over a narrow bridge that crosses the Long Island Sound onto this pristine green space, with unfettered access to the Connecticut shoreline.

-It was first listed for sale in 2016, when the Ziegler family listed this Italian villa-style manor with a guest house, a seaside cottage, and a caretaker's cottage for $175 million.
+It was first listed for sale in 2016, when the Ziegler family listed this Italian villa-style manor with a guest house, seaside cottage, and caretaker's cottage for $175 million.

 Other conveniences within this estate include a deep-water dock that can accommodate a yacht, as well as polo grounds.
 Again, the town has a lot of options, clearly.